TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

    HINT: Each servergroup info is between two pipes (|)!

-6. Save the sgid in the file 'ignore_servergroups.txt' in a extra line to ignore all clients of this group for update pokes Here for example: 6
+6. Save the sgid in the configuration file at 'IGNORE_SERVERGROUPS' with a comma as seperator to ignore all clients of this group for update pokes
+   Here for example: 6

 ## Debugging